-We do not share information about our students with anyone without consent unless the law
+We do not share information about our students with anyone without consent unless the law allows us to do so.

 We share student's data with the Department for Education (DfE) on a statutory basis.
 This data sharing underpins school funding and educational attainment policy and monitoring.